Assessment Criteria for the Good Governance Awards

 - Is the role of the Board described?

-- Is the role of Board subcommittees explained?
+- Is the role of Board committees explained?

 - Does it provide details of board meeting attendance?